nummacway/gb300-sf2000-tool/README.md

 Hardware:
 - microSD (TF) reader (or SD reader with an adapter) that – unlike a phone – has a drive letter
-- Screen resolution must not be lower than that of the [OLPC XO-1](https://en.wikipedia.org/wiki/OLPC_XO), the world's cheapest laptop ever made, released in 2007

-**Because I was repeatedly asked: No, I will _not_ support laptops that are even worse than a 2007 50-dollar children's laptop.**
+- If your screen resolution is extremely low (under like 800px), you better turn on auto-hiding for Windows' task bar

 If you want to build it yourself, you need Embarcadero Delphi.
 It should compile with no to minimal changes starting from Delphi XE2.
-GB300 Tool makes heavy use of negative Zlib window sizes (aka headerless Deflate streams) which are not possible in earlier versions (maybe XE works as well, I don't know).
+GB300+SF2000 Tool makes heavy use of negative Zlib window sizes (aka headerless Deflate streams) which are not possible in earlier versions (maybe XE works as well, I don't know).
 There is a way newer free Community Edition that will do the job.

 ## Features